Table of Contents

 How People Describe This Pain Pattern

-These people reach back and put a fist in the center of their hips, just below the beltline and say.
+These people reach back and put a fist on the sacrum in the center of their hips, just below the beltline and say.
 “It hurts right here.”
 They go through explanations of wanting to sleep on that side but wake with aching pain in the middle of their hips.
 They often explain that they have tried sleeping on the other side and it bothers them less but will also wake them.

 Walking and Standing